13 Creepy & Kooky Facts About ‘The Addams Family’

 Everett Collection

-While it sounds like the tune is done by three people, the studio reportedly didn’t want to pay for multiple singers so the creator of the song, Vic Mizzy, multi-tracked his voice to make it sound like more people were singing at one time.
+While it sounds like the tune is sung by three people, the studio reportedly didn’t want to pay for multiple singers.
+So the creator of the song, Vic Mizzy, simply multi-tracked his voice to make it sound like more people were singing at the same time.

 THE ADDAMS FAMILY, Pugsley, Gomez, Morticia, Wednesday, Lurch, Thing, Uncle Fester, Cousin It, Granny, 1973-75